karina-krupodior/capstone-1/capstone_1/README.md

 ## 🙏 **Acknowledgements**

-- Special thanks to the open-source community for their invaluable contributions.
-- This project was developed as part of a personal initiative by [Karina].
+- This project was developed as part of a personal initiative by [Karyna Krupodor].
 - Thanks to David for the challenge and great resources, teaching, explaining, and especially for the dad jokes!

 ---